HF=HM V: Seiberg-Witten-Floer homology and handle addition: Introduction

-Meanwhile, it is asserted in Theorem 3.4 of \cite{KLT1} and proven in \cite{KLT4} that the left hand side of the above isomorphism is in turn isomorphic to what was called ``\(ech^\circ\)''.
-Finally, the latter is claimed in Theorem 2.4 of \cite{KLT1}, and proven in \cite{KLT2}-\cite{KLT3}, to be isomorphic to \(\Hf^\circ (M \grs)\otimes H_*(S^1)^{\otimes \G}\).
-Each of the three isomorphisms above preserve the \(\mathbf{A}_\dag(M)\)-module structure and the fundamental exact sequences on both sides. \epf
+It is asserted in Theorem 3.4 of \cite{KLT1} and proven in Theorem 1.5 of \cite{KLT4} that the left hand side of (\ref{compute:H(Y)}), \(\op{H}^\circ(Y)\), is isomorphic to what was called ``\(ech^\circ\)'' as \(\mathbf{A}_\dag(Y)\)-modules.
+The \(ech^\circ\) chain complex, as well as a (particular choice of) \(\mathbf{A}_\dag(Y)\) action on it, is explicitly described in \cite{KLT2}-\cite{KLT3}.
+A computation based on this explicit description yields: \begin{prop} (Cf. also Theorem 2.4 of \cite{KLT1}) There is a system of isomorphisms